 To understand the lives of young alumni, Kenyon has implemented both a Senior Survey and One Year Out Survey that focus on the plans and experiences of Kenyon students immediately after graduation and through the following fall.
-The Class of 2015 is the fourth graduating class to receive both surveys, and they offer us a glimpse into how our very youngest alumni are progressing and how they view Kenyon and its effect on their lives.
+The Class of 2017 is the sixth graduating class to receive both surveys, and they offer us a glimpse into how our very youngest alumni are progressing and how they view Kenyon and its effect on their lives.
 The responses indicate that, of those alums who responded to our survey:

-- The vast majority of the class (92%) is employed, in graduate school, or pursuing other endeavors of their choice like traveling. - Only 5% indicated that they are looking for employment. - The majority of respondents felt that Kenyon effectively prepared them for their current pursuits.
+- The vast majority of the class (95%) is employed, in graduate school, or pursuing other endeavors of their choice such as a public or international/national service (e.g. Peace Corp, Teach for America). - Only 4.5% indicated that they are looking for employment. - The majority of respondents felt that Kenyon effectively prepared them for their current pursuits.

-Senior Plans of the Class of 2015
+Senior Plans of the Class of 2017

-Seniors in the Class of 2015 were surveyed from mid-April through May of 2015 about their plans for the fall after graduation.
-Of the 401 seniors surveyed, 283 responded for an overall response rate of 71%.
-Of the graduating seniors responding to the Senior Survey, 41% indicated that they had definite plans for the fall, while only 12% indicated they had no plans or ideas.
-We also asked about those plans and 72% indicated that employment was their top priority with 42% indicating that they already found employment.
-In addition, 18% planned to attend graduate or professional school, 7% intended to doing something else such as the Peace Corp, a Fulbright, travel, etc., and 3% had other plans for what they would be doing.
+Seniors in the Class of 2017 were surveyed from mid-April through May of 2017 about their plans for the fall after graduation.
+Of the 432 seniors surveyed, 285 responded for an overall response rate of 66%.
+Of the graduating seniors responding to the Senior Survey, 70% indicated that employment or service was their top priority with 45% indicating that they already found a either a part or full-time position.
+In addition, 16% planned to attend graduate or professional school.

-Status in the Summer of 2016
+Status in the summer of 2018

-The Class of 2015 was invited to respond to a "one year out" survey regarding their current pursuits in July 2016.
-The response rate was 49% (156 of 316 invitees).
-Of the 156 who responded, 62% indicated that they were currently employed while 19% were in graduate or professional school.
-Five percent indicated that they were currently looking for employment.
-Looking across the four years of historical data from this survey, the percent of students in each category have shown little variation from year to year.
+The Class of 2017 was invited to respond to a "one year out" survey regarding their current pursuits in June 2018.
+The response rate was 33% (111 of 339 invitees).
+Of the 111 who responded about their primary activity, 77% indicated that they were currently employed or in a service program while 14% were in graduate or professional school.
+A small percent, 4.5%, indicated that they were currently looking for employment.
+Looking across the six years of historical data from this survey, the percent of students in each category have shown little variation from year to year.